 Combo revenues come from four main sources.
 Practically every combo has a local monopoly on retail drug sales in their neighborhood, which occur at defined locales known as plazas de vicio.
 This is typically their most profitable activity.
 A large number also charge a security fee to at least some residents and businesses, typically in return for protection services (discussed at length below).
-About a third also engage in a local loan-sharking practice known as gota a gota ("drop by drop"), according to the survey.
+About a third also engage in a local loan-sharking practice known as gota a gota ("drop by drop"), according to our survey.
 Finally, many combos collect debts for a fee, and also manage, regulate, or participate in local consumer goods markets, such as cooking gas, arepas, and eggs.

-A companion paper describes the personnel economics and market structure of the combos (Blattman, Duncan, Lessing, and Tobon, 2021a).6 Members tend to be poor, uneducated young men aged 15-35.
+A companion paper describes the personnel economics and market structure of the combos.5 Members tend to be poor, uneducated young men aged 15-35.
 Most were born, grew up, and still live in the neighborhood they control.
 Even low-ranking combo members tend to be well-paid, earning a salary equal to the median salary in the city.

+Most combos are small and autonomous.
 They are headed by a leader called a coordinador.
-In general, combos are organized internally by product or service line.
-Combo members are paid a salary for their role.
-Other business lines, such as consumer goods sales and loan-sharking, are often given to individual combo members as a personal, local monopoly to operate and exploit.
-These are key sources of entrepreneurial side income.
+Horizontal integration across neighborhoods is rare, which is why most combos have fewer than 40 members and small territories.